-Importing User Public Use the Security > SSH (Configure User Key - Copy) page to upload a user's public key to the switch.
+Importing User Public Keys

+Use the Security > SSH (Configure User Key - Copy) page to upload a user's public key to the switch.
 This public key must be stored on the switch for the user to be able to log in using the public key authentication mechanism.
 If the user's public key does not exist on the switch, SSH will revert to the interactive password authentication mechanism to complete authentication.

 - User Name This drop-down box selects the user who's public key you wish to manage.
-Note that you must first create users on the User Accounts page (see "Configuring User Accounts" on page 286). - User Key Type The type of public key to upload. - RSA: The switch accepts a RSA version 1 encrypted public key. - DSA: The switch accepts a DSA version 2 encrypted public key.
+Note that you must first create users on the User Accounts page (see "Configuring User Accounts" on page 249). - User Key Type The type of public key to upload. - RSA: The switch accepts an RSA encrypted public key.

-The SSH server uses RSA or DSA for key exchange when the client first establishes a connection with the switch, and then negotiates with the client to select either DES (56-bit) or 3DES (168-bit) for data encryption.
+The SSH server uses RSA for key exchange when the client first establishes a connection with the switch, and then negotiates with the client to select either DES (56-bit) or 3DES (168-bit) for data encryption.

-The switch uses only RSA Version 1 for SSHv1.5 clients and DSA Version 2 for SSHv2 clients.
+The switch uses only RSA for SSHv2 clients.

-- TFTP Server IP Address The IP address of the TFTP server that contains the public key file you wish to import. - ◆ Source File Name The public key file to upload.
+- TFTP Server IP Address The IP address of the TFTP server that contains the public key file you wish to import. - Source File Name The public key file to upload.